scotws/TaliForth/docs/MANUAL.md

 Normandy, a character in the "Mass Effect" universe created by EA / BioWare.
 This software has absolutely nothing to do with either the game or the companies and neither do I, expect that I've played the games and enjoyed them.)

+### Then who is "Liara"?

+Liara Forth is a STC Forth for the big sibling of the 6502, the 65816.